-My kindergartner is obsessed with getting a Nintendo Switch.
-He recently started watching videos on his Kindle Fire of some guy playing his Nintendo Switch.
-All we hear about are games such as Mario Odyssey.
-This is the first time he’s really been passionate about making a purchase so we are using this as an opportunity to teach him about money.
-Teaching money to a five-year-old isn’t easy, though this post goes over the strategy we are using to hopefully have money lessons sink in at a young age.
+Our oldest son was obsessed with getting a Nintendo Switch a few years back.
+He started watching videos of some guy playing his Nintendo Switch on his Kindle Fire.
+All we heard about are games such as Mario Odyssey.
+This was the first time he’d been passionate about purchasing something, so we used it as an opportunity to teach him about money.
+Teaching money to a five-year-old isn’t easy, though this post goes over the strategy we are using to have money lessons sink in with our young children, hopefully.

-Our children will likely grow up much better off than me or my wife when we were younger.
-With all the positives that come with their situation, there are some negatives as well such as a lack of appreciation and entitlement.
-I want to give my kids a great life, but I don’t want to spoil them either.
-That’s why we’re trying to get an early start to teach financial literacy in our house.
+Our children will likely grow up much better off than my wife or me when we were younger.
+However, with all the positives of their situation, there are some negatives, such as a lack of appreciation and entitlement.
+I want to give my kids a great life, but don’t want to spoil them.
+That’s why we’re trying to get an early start teaching financial literacy in our house.
 The following are a few examples of how we’re teaching our kids about money.

-Our five-year-old receives an allowance of $5 per week to complete his chores.
-His chores include making his bed, feeding the cats, and cleaning his room.
-Every day that he doesn’t complete a chore he is supposed to lose one dollar.
+Our kids, now eight and four, receive an allowance of $5 per week to complete their chores.
+Their chores include making their bed, feeding the cats, and cleaning their room.
+Every day they don’t finish a chore, they are supposed to lose one dollar.

 We aren’t as hard-nosed with this approach as it sounds.
-There are plenty of days when we help him with his chores or look the other way if his room isn’t perfect.
-There are other days when we ask him to feed the cats and if he refuses we end up taking a dollar away.
+Many days, we look the other way if their room isn’t perfect.
+On other days, we ask them to feed the cats, and if they refuse, we take a dollar away.
 The point isn’t to strictly enforce the process at this point.
-It’s more to help him make the connection between doing work and making money.
+It’s more to help them connect between doing work and making money.

-At the end of each week, he puts $3 in the spending jar, $1 in the investing jar, and $1 in the giving jar.
-The jars are made of clear plastic so he can see the money adding up.
-At this pace, it may take him a while to save up for a $300 Nintendo Switch, but with a birthday coming up he’s planning to ask all of his family and friends for money to put towards his goal.
-Having a tangible goal is so important for young children, especially a goal they are excited about.
+At the end of the week, they put $3 in the spending jar, $1 in the investing pot, and $1 in the giving jar.
+The jars are made of clear plastic to see the money adding up.
+Having a tangible goal is vital for young children, especially a goal they are excited about.

 How We’re Teaching Stock Investing

-Before our oldest had a savings goal of an expensive Nintendo Switch, his birthday and Christmas money would add up to a relatively meaningful sum of money.
-Every year we have purchased a share of stock or two.
+Before our oldest had an expensive Nintendo Switch savings goal, his birthday and Christmas money would add to a relatively significant sum.
+So, we have purchased a share of stock every year.

-We ended up purchasing two individual stocks via the Robinhood app with his savings.
-This wasn’t his decision, but he also didn’t push back against the decision.
+We purchased two individual stocks via the Robinhood app with his savings.
+This wasn’t his decision, but he didn’t push back against the decision.
 Honestly, I’m not sure he knew exactly what we were talking about.
-The Robinhood app was surprisingly easy to set up, and even easier to purchase the individual stocks.
+The Robinhood app was surprisingly easy to set up and purchase individual stocks.
 There are no fees to use the Robinhood app either.

-I don’t think he is anywhere near ready to fully grasp the concept of stocks.
-However, I do sometimes make comments such as, “you are a part owner of Under Armor”.
-In time, hopefully these comments will start to make more sense allowing him to make the connection between everyday products and the stock market.
+I don’t think he is ready to grasp the concept of stocks fully.
+However, I sometimes comment, “You are a part-owner of Under Armor.”
+Hopefully, these comments will make more sense, allowing him to connect everyday products and the stock market.

-Even though he hasn’t shown much interest in the stocks yet, every once in a while he will ask to “see the numbers” on my phone.
-He currently has about $500 in his stock “portfolio”.
-It’s amusing to think of my five-year-old having a stock portfolio. 🙂
+Even though he hasn’t shown much interest in the stocks, he will ask to “see the numbers” occasionally.
+He currently has about $800 in his stock “portfolio.”

-Going forward we will use his money from the investing jar to purchase additional individual stocks.
-We may even roll the dice with small cap or penny stocks since we’ll likely be throwing less than $50 at new stocks.
-While I am personally more of an index fund investor, it would be more challenging to get him excited about investing in something like VTSAX (Vanguard’s total stock market index fund).
-As he shows interest in products or services, I will ask him if he’d like to be a part owner in X company.
-Again, I don’t expect him to fully make the connection at his age but in time hopefully it makes sense.
+We will use his money from the investing jar to purchase additional individual stocks.
+We may even roll the dice with the small-cap or penny stocks since we’ll likely be throwing less than $50 at new stocks.
+While I am more of an index fund investor, getting him excited about investing in VTSAX (Vanguard’s total stock market index fund) would be more challenging.
+As he shows interest in products or services, I will ask him if he’d like to be a part-owner in X company.
+Again, I don’t expect him to make the connection at his age fully, but hopefully, it makes sense in time.

 How We’re Teaching Generosity

-Back when our oldest was three-years-old we were at our Aunt’s house and had completed an Easter egg hunt earlier in the day.
-Our son ended up with six or seven quarters that he planned to bring home for his jars.
-Instead, he decided to donate his shiny new quarters to a better cause.
+When our oldest was three years old, we were at our Aunt’s house and had completed an Easter egg hunt earlier in the day.
+Our son ended up with six or seven quarters he planned to bring home for his jars.
+But instead, he donated his shiny new quarters to a better cause.

-More recently, I had paid my oldest to help haul some trash out to the dumpster.
-I explained to him that he could sometimes make extra money by helping out with side jobs.
-He’s been excited by this and occasionally asks to help out around the house.
-The other day his younger sister, who is 2, helped him pick up toys.
-Without saying anything to him, he took a dollar out of his spending jar and gave it to his sister for helping him out.
-It was a really cool moment.
+I had recently paid my oldest to help haul some trash out to the dumpster.
+I explained that he could sometimes make extra money by helping out with side jobs.
+He’s been excited by this and occasionally asks to help around the house.
+For example, his younger sister helped him pick up toys the other day.
+Without saying anything to him, he took a dollar out of his spending jar and gave it to his sister to help him.
+It was an incredible moment.

-I’m not sure if his actions have been the result of some of the things we’ve been teaching him.
-However, it is a positive sign that even at a young age he’s starting to grasp some of these concepts.
-We will continue to do our best so our kids grow up to be generous and give back to those less fortunate.
+I’m unsure if his actions resulted from some of the things we’ve been teaching him.
+However, it is a positive sign that he’s starting to grasp some of these concepts, even at a young age.
+We will continue to do our best so our kids grow to be generous and give back to those less fortunate.

-I’m hoping that by being intentional we can ensure our children are financially literate when they grow up.
-We still have a long way to go in this parenting thing, and every stage so far has had challenges.
+I’m hoping that we can ensure our children are financially literate when they grow up by being intentional.
+We still have a long way to go in this parenting thing, and every stage has had challenges.
 I know it gets more complex once they begin approaching the teenage years.
-Regardless, all we can do as parents is our best and hope that we can raise money smart kids who aren’t spoiled little brats!
+Regardless, all we can do as parents are our best, and we hope to raise money-smart kids who aren’t spoiled little brats!

 I loved reading this!
 I especially enjoyed your anecdote on giving.
 It is amazing how much they learn from us, isn’t it?
 Congratulations on already raising a financially wise child who has empathy and compassion.
 Congratulations on the new baby by the way.
 How is your toddler adjusting to having a sibling?